One of the biggest problems in the golf car repair industry is mis-diagnosing. Let’s analyze the symptoms of why this happens in the industry.

 Don’t be afraid to ask how much experience the techs have at your favorite shop or potential new service provider.
 Be mindful that experience and OEM training for your make is of the utmost importance.

 When looking for a reputable shop, start by looking for places with an abundance of positive reviews online.
-The industry has still not completely embraced the online arena, therefore forward-thinking and progressive business have already begun to obtain positive reviews from their customers.
+The industry has still not completely embraced the online arena, therefore forward-thinking and progressive businesses have already begun to obtain positive reviews from their customers.
 Also, these shops most likely see a larger variety of golf carts.
 Reason is you want the techs to see many different issues on a variety of carts.
 Many techs are knowledgeable on one brand, and knowing more than one brand can help speed up the repair process.

 Remember this, engage your critical thinking skills to ensure you are getting the highest quality care you can to avoid repeat repairs and misdiagnosis.
 And sometimes, better repair may cost more, however peace of mind is priceless.